Dollar Strength and Why It's So Strong Right Now

 Three Reasons Why Now Is a Great Time to Travel Abroad

-U.S. dollar strength means that the dollar's value is high relative to other currencies compared to the past.
+The U.S. dollar is strong when the dollar's value is high relative to other currencies compared to the past.
 This means one of two things.
 It can mean the dollar is near the top of its historical range.
 As measured by the DX.F, the all-time high for the dollar was 163.83 on March 5, 1985.
 That's because the U.S. Federal Reserve raised the fed funds rate to 9 percent to combat stagflation.
 The historical fed funds rate reveals the ups and downs since 1971.

 The record low for the dollar was 71.58 on April 22, 2008.
 This was shortly after the Bear Stearns bank failure.
 At that time, investors fled to the euro because they thought the financial crisis was limited to the United States.